PenTest-duck/SBT-Hilltop-CTF/Password Cracking/Shady - Writeup/README.md

 The wordlist can now be manually reviewed and tidied up by replacing &amp with & and removing apostrophes and brackets.

+# Attempting to Crack the Hash

+There are two major password cracking tools: John the Ripper and Hashcat.
+In our case, we will use Hashcat to use our initial wordlist to hopefully crack the given hash.
+If opting to use JtR, the passwd and shadow files should be *unshadow*ed before cracking.

+Firstly, from the shadow file, only the salt and the hash should be copied and pasted into a separate file (from $6$ to the next colon).
+Then, we can use Hashcat in UNIX sha512crypt mode (-m 1800) using a dictionary attack (-a 0) with our initial wordlist and output the result to a file (note that you may have to use the *--force* parameter for Hashcat to start).

+`hashcat -m 1800 -a 0 -o out.txt hash.txt init_wordlist.txt --force`

+Once finished, you should notice that Hashcat hasn't been able to crack the hash.
+This is because we may need to append some extra characters the user added 'for security'.

+# Improving the Wordlist

 # References
 A list of Eminem songs: https://www.songfacts.com/songs/eminem